hyperledger/indy-hipe/text/diddoc-conventions/README.md

 - the public key of the Receiver's Routing Agent
 - the public key and the "address" (e.g. #keyname fragment) of the Receiver.

-In addition, a holder of a DIDDoc replica MUST also know be able to determine from the DIDDoc the public key needed to update the DIDDoc for the DID.
+In addition, a holder of a DIDDoc replica MUST also be able to determine from the DIDDoc the public key needed to update the DIDDoc for the DID.
 A holder of a DIDDoc replica could be the Public Ledger for a publicly resolvable DID or the manager of a microledger on which the state of the DIDDoc is persisted.

 We'll consider how that information is known for each.